How does a person become addicted to a relationship that is breaking?

 Denial; treating it as a huge joke or a game of dare

-They may decide the Savants* is JOKING about the break-up, that they are “playing hardball”, that this is some kind of a test (the clearing of which they expect to come with a high-reward payback upon “making up” with their the Savants*).
+They may decide the Old Souls* is JOKING about the break-up, that they are “playing hardball”, that this is some kind of a test (the clearing of which they expect to come with a high-reward payback upon “making up” with their the Old Souls*).
 They may see the breakup as a game of dare and a test of trust: “I know you said you’re breaking up with me, but I know you’re just testing my self-confidence.
 Once I prove to you how I trust myself, how I can keep up my own end of the appearances, you’ll accept me back, and tell me that secret you’ve been keeping from me, or reward me with an opportunity or an engagement ring…”

 The real reason is that the idea that they’re losing their status scares the daylights out of them and they’ll explain the breakup away in any way they can, IT CANNOT BE TRUE, here’s why!